razvan-flavius-panda/youtube-playlist-import/README.md

-# youtube-playlist-import
-YouTube Playlist Import
+# YouTube Playlist Import

+Goal: import YouTube playlist from various sources

+Features:

+* import from file system using file names or metadata
+* import from playlist formats